 Felicia G. Traub

 Felicia G. Traub focuses her practice on domestic and international trademarks and brand protection.
-She brings over twenty-five years of experience counseling clients from a broad spectrum of industries with regard to trademark clearance, protection, and maintenance, proper trademark usage, intellectual property aspects of mergers, acquisitions, divestitures and securitizations, global rebranding initiatives, and trademark and brand licensing.
+She brings over thirty years of experience counseling clients from a broad spectrum of industries with regard to trademark clearance, protection, and maintenance, proper trademark usage, intellectual property aspects of mergers, acquisitions, divestitures and securitizations, global rebranding initiatives, and trademark and brand licensing.
 She has strategically structured and managed international trademark portfolios for large and small companies, including multi-national corporations with famous brand equities that are widely commercialized across the globe.

 Felicia has practiced in both law firm and in-house corporate legal environments, including in-house with the French fashion house Chanel and in the global legal group of Colgate-Palmolive Company.
 During her tenure as in-house counsel, she had jurisdiction over major consumer product categories in more than two-hundred countries globally, advising business units on all aspects of trademark, copyright and unfair competition law.
 In her roles as in-house and outside counsel, Felicia has ably guided her clients through the myriad of intellectual property issues that arise in all stages of a multi-national product launch and roll-out — from concept stage to the shelf and beyond.